softwaremill/akka-http-session/README.md

 You can try out a simple example by running [`com.softwaremill.example.ScalaExample`](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/scala/com/softwaremill/example/ScalaExample.scala) or [`com.softwaremill.example.JavaExample`](https://github.com/softwaremill/akka-http-session/blob/master/example/src/main/java/com/softwaremill/example/JavaExample.java) and opening [http://localhost:8080](http://localhost:8080).

+### Starting the server (especially in a Java 9+ environment)

+`sbt` Command line usage:
+1. Start `sbt` on the command line.
+2. Enter the `example/reStart` command.
+3. Choose one of the server applications, eg. ScalaExample by its number.
+4. Don't forget to kill the forked services by issuing a `reStop` command before an abnormal stop of the parent `sbt` process.
+(A normal sbt command will automatically issuing a `reStop`.)

+Discussion:

+In order to run in a Java 9+ environment, the `java.xml.bind` module must be added to the runtime.
+The only way to do so, is to fork a new JVM with the `--add-modules=java.xml.bind` option.

+With the `reStart` / `reStop` commands the forked server process can independently be controlled without disturbing the parent sbt process.

 ## `SessionManager` & configuration

 All directives require an (implicit for scala) instance of a `SessionManager[T]` (or `SessionManager<T>`), which can be created by providing a server